Skadic/PP-Counter/README.md

 ## How to use

+Extract the zip to somewhere.

-For optimal results, requires the following output patterns for StreamCompanion:
+The counter requires the following output patterns in StreamCompanion:

 | Name          | Content          |
 |:-------------:|:----------------:|